Tin Toxicity

 Many people today suffer fatigue from tin toxicity.
-It’s really hard to avoid tin.
 Our food is canned in it, our drinks are packed in it, and our cookware is made of it.
 It’s in our soil and our air, even our toothpaste!
-While you can’t eliminate your exposure to it entirely, you can detox it with a Myers Detox Protocol!
+While you can’t eliminate your exposure to it entirely, you can take steps to mitigate your exposure, detox from everyday living, and help you maintain a clean and healthy lifestyle.

 How You Are Exposed to Tin